Built-in cutter on the lid

 Aside from being conveniently accessible, these separate three buttons make food vacuum sealing a pleasant and smooth experience overall.
 Even first-time vacuum sealer users won’t have a hard time operating the vs7850.

-You don’t have to fuss around with vacuum bag size or use a scissor (and probably mess the seal) because an easy-to-slide cutter is built-in directly on the lid of the vs7580.
+You don’t have to fuss around with vacuum bag size or use scissors (and probably mess the seal) because an easy-to-slide cutter is built-in directly on the lid of the vs7580.
 You can even minimize the vacuum bag loading frequency since the vs7850 has built-in storage for one roll – just pop the top open, load the included vacuum bag roll and you’re all set.

 On the right side, you will find the vs7850’s one main key selling feature, the retractable accessory hose adaptor.
 It is easy to slide in and out of the device, has impeccable suction power, and you can quickly activate it by pressing the accessory button.